 - Neurological issues

 Coeliac disease is treated by a life-long gluten free diet.
 Avoidance of the cause of the disease will allow the small bowel to recover completely in most people.

 Click here for the printable pdf information sheet:

 What is coeliac disease?

-If you would like some support in managing coeliac disease, contact us about seeing our dietitian today.
+If you would like some support in managing coeliac disease, contact a Registered Dietitian.